 The Federal Hazardous Substances Act (FHSA) lists candles made with metal-cored wicks, and metal-cored candlewicks, as two of the products might be banned due to them having a component that is considered too dangerous for a cautionary label to be sufficient.

 As such, to protect the general public, the FHSA bans both products from the US market unless they do not exceed the maximum allowable lead limit.

 The FHSA allows the sale of metal-cored candlewicks and candles made with metal-cored wicks, only if the lead content in the metal core of the wick of both products conforms to substance restrictions by not exceeding 0.06% of the total weight of the metal core.

 The FHSA requires both products mentioned above to be shipped in an outer container or a wrapper, which should carry a label that bears the following statement:

 General Certificate of Conformity (GCC)

-Manufacturers and importers of some types of candles (e.g. Metal Candle wicks) may need to issue a copy of the General Certificate of Conformity (GCC) demonstrating the compliance of their products to applicable regulations.
+Importers and manufacturers of candles that fall under the scope of 16 CFR Part 1500.17 must issue a General Certificate of Conformity (GCC) demonstrating the compliance of their products to applicable requirements (e.g. lead content).